Frontstretch NASCAR Power Rankings: Top 15 After the 2015 Myafibrisk.com 400 at Chicagoland

 Brad Keselowski

 Keselowski is flying under the radar since he has not found his way to Victory Lane since California in March.
-But keep an eye for the former champ.
+But keep an eye on the former champ.
 He finished eighth at Chicago for his 10th consecutive top-10 finish.
 Mike Zizzo, Texas Motor Speedway

 80